Assemblywoman Lorena Gonzalez to resign from position

 “A fierce fighter for the working class, farm workers, immigrants, environment and more,” Fletcher said.
 “Her commitment will never waiver and impact will only grow in the new role.”

-According to Gonzalez, she will lead the California Labor Federation starting in July.
+According to Gonzalez, she will leave her position effective Wednesday and plans to lead the California Labor Federation starting in July.

 Mayor Todd Gloria also commented on Twitter about Gonzalez’s resignation.